edgexfoundry/edgex-cli/README.md

 - atom

-### Developers
+### CLI Developers

-Follow the installation instructions to create a configuration file and edit as necessary.
-To try out your changes, you can either build the binary and execute or by calling `go run`.
+To try out your changes you have two options, one using 'make build', the other 'go run'.
+Also, we share how to launch tests.

 * Build and run: